JuliaMerz/pantry/README.md

 ### Add Models and Capability Evaluations
 I tried to include a decent set of 'known-good' models in the default model repository.
-To be honest I've been too busy building this to spend a lot of time testing them, so if a model belongs here, please pull request it.
+To be honest I've been too busy building this to spend a lot of time testing them, so if there's a ggml model you like, please pull request it.
 Help ranking the capabilities of existing or new models would also be appreciated.

 ### Additional APIs